FanzOfLenaZavaroni/fanzoflenazavaroni.github.io/my-collections/_posts/charity-fundraising-events/1974-09-01-jerry-lewis-mda-labor-day-telethon.md

 * Dave Brubeck
 * Julie Budd
 * Carol Burnett
-     * Lena Zavarobi would Later be a Guest on <a href="/1974-11-02-the-carol-burnett-show/">The Carol Burnett Show</a>
+     * Lena Zavaroni would Later be a Guest on <a href="/1974-11-02-the-carol-burnett-show/">The Carol Burnett Show</a>
 * Red Buttons
 * Ruth Buzzi
 * Virginia Capers